In Graham’s words…

 The decision was made for her to go into care.
 She’s in a care home now with a specialist floor for dementia.
 To be honest, we didn’t have a choice at the time because it happened so rapidly but, in fact, we have landed on our feet because we couldn’t have picked somewhere better.
 The staff are superb.
 I think physically she’s looking better than she has done for months because she’s fed and watered, and the washing is done.
 They get her up, there’s a warm meal, there’s things happening around her and if she slips over or anything, there is someone there to pick her up.”

-If you suspect a loved one may have dementia, it’s important to get a professional diagnosis so that they can get the ...
+If you suspect your loved one may be in the early stages of dementia, it’s important to get a professional diagnosis. ...

 We explain how to spot the signs of dementia and the main types, including Alzheimer’s and vascular dementia.